 Completed online applications must be submitted to the PHA through its online application system.
-Reasonable accommodation applications must be filled out completely and submitted to the PHA in person.
+Applications must be complete in order to be accepted by the PHA for processing.
+Reasonable accommodation applications must be filled out completely and submitted to the PHA in person or via first class mail.
 If an application is incomplete, the PHA will notify the family of the additional information required.